antaalt/shader-validator/README.md

 *   `shader-validator.glsl.targetClient`: Specify the OpenGL or Vulkan version for GLSL
 *   `shader-validator.glsl.spirvVersion`: Specify the SPIRV version to target for GLSL

+## Commands

+*   `shader-validator.restartServer`: Restart the server if you have any issue
+*   `shader-validator.addCurrentFileVariant`: Add a variant to the current file.
+*   `shader-validator.dumpDependency`: Print dependency tree in logs. mostly for debug.
+*   `shader-validator.dumpAst`: Print internal ast in logs. mostly for debug.

 ## Platform support

 This extension is supported on every platform, but some limitations are to be expected on some: